-During a thug life of an engineer it may occur that you will need to estabilish communication between Android HCE (Host-based Card Emulation) and your legacy microprocessor system.
-In my case it was a chinese CV520 NFC Transceiver which was feature-compatible with MFRC522 chips (or RC522 family).
+In this article, we will present how to estabilish communication between Android HCE (Host-based Card Emulation) and a legacy microprocessor system.
+In our case it was a chinese CV520 NFC Transceiver which was feature-compatible with MFRC522 chips (or RC522 family).

 Android HCE works on the level of APDU (Application Protocol Data Unit) defined by ISO/IEC 7816-4 standard.
 However, the aforementioned frontend doesn’t provide direct hardware support for APDU.
 While I was studying the topic, I found a lot of contradictory statements on the Internet.
 Some of them claimed that using such protocol is not possible at all when using such NFC frontend.
 I’ve also found some posts on various forums, where people were asking for help in communication debugging.
 From these posts, it looked like it is actually possible if you implement the whole protocol stack on your own.
 However, many developers got stuck on various layers or protocol stages while doing so.
 Due to that, I’ve decided to dig deeper and finally realized what’s going on after studying NFC norms for over a dozen hours (i.e. whole night).

 If you use a simple NFC frontend which is capable of sending raw bytes through the air, it is actually possible to communicate with Android HCE.
 You have to implement the whole protocol stack according to ISO/IEC 14443-3 (lowest layer), ISO/IEC 14443-4 (middle layer) and ISO/IEC 7816-4 (higher layer).

 Symbols: “R” -> Reader (NFC transceiver frontend side), “C” -> Card (Android HCE side).

 R -> C: 0x52 (wake up all request) C -> R: 0x00 (exemplary ATQA)